-The Western Riverside County Regional Conservation Authority (RCA) was created in 2004 to implement one of America's most ambitious environmental efforts, the Western Riverside County Multiple Species Habitat Conservation Plan (MSHCP).
-The goal of the MSHCP is to establish a 500,000-acre habitat reserve to conserve, restore, and enhance habitats for the protection of 146 species - 34 of which are endangered or threatened - while streamlining construction of needed infrastructure, particularly transportation projects, and providing certainty in the development process.
+The Western Riverside County Regional Conservation Authority (RCA) was created in 2004 to implement the Western Riverside County Multiple Species Habitat Conservation Plan (MSHCP), one of the most ambitious HCPs in the United States.
+The goal of the MSHCP is to establish a 500,000-acre habitat reserve to protect and manage habitats for the conservation of 146 species - 34 of which are endangered or threatened - while streamlining the State and Federal Endangered Species Act permitting process for needed infrastructure, particularly transportation projects, and housing, and providing certainty in the development process.

-RCA's core functions include acquiring reserve lands, habitat management and monitoring of protected species, guidance and training to MSHCP Permittees upon request, as well as reviewing development and transportation projects in areas of potential reserve formation for consistency with the MSHCP, in collaboration with state and federal wildlife agencies.
-The RCA also facilitates meetings for Permittees with the Wildlife Agencies and has lands available for project-sponsored mitigation, in association with federal and state regulated waters.
-Local Development Mitigation Fees (LDMF) and other funding sources (tipping fees, public project, and participating special entity fees) fund RCA's core activities.
+RCA's core functions include acquiring reserve lands, habitat management and monitoring of protected species, guidance and training to MSHCP Permittees, as well as reviewing development and transportation projects in areas identified by the MSHCP for potential reserve assembly (i.e., Criteria Area) for consistency with the MSHCP, in collaboration with state and federal wildlife agencies.
+The RCA also facilitates meetings for Permittees with the Wildlife Agencies; has lands available for project-sponsored mitigation, in association with federal and state regulated waters; and collects local Development Mitigation Fees (LDMF) and funds from other sources (tipping fees, public project, and participating special entity fees) to fund RCA's core activities.